crim-ca/weaver/docs/source/overview.rst

 * Token based security.
 * Tokens are only valid for a short period of time.
 * Able to provide additional data (user/process environment) with a security token.
-* Able to be used in a distributed infrastructure.
+* Able to be used in a distributed infrastructure (maybe using `Macaroons <https://github.com/rescrv/libmacaroons>`_?).
 * Python .. *ehm* not a requirement ... but more and more used.

 Why Twitcher?
 =============

 Unfortunately we haven't found anything that fulfills our requirements.
 There are some other projects with the same subject and give inspiration but they don't work for us.
-Please see the link list :ref:`appendix`.
+Please see :ref:`appendix`.

 Twitcher Components